 And Pulley’s Marine, as in this photo from 2003.

 Currently, the Maritime Foundation leases a portion of the property for its Boat Shop, and partners with Rappahannock Community College to hold marine classes.

-The Foundation’s Antique Boat Collection consists of three boats, Shelly, Green Heron, and Peggy of New Point.
+The Foundation’s Antique Boat Collection consists of these boats, Freya, Shelly, Green Heron, and Peggy of New Point.